Skip to content

 maintenancePage: {}

 When enabled, the operator spins up a lightweight maintenance page before draining components and redirects all traffic from the web-server Service to it.
+The maintenance page is only started when a drain will actually run and the web-server component already has an existing workload.
+Initial installs skip the maintenance page because there is no existing web traffic to preserve.
 The Service name and ClusterIP are preserved, so Ingress, HTTPRoute, and direct Service consumers continue working without interruption.
 After lifecycle tasks complete, traffic is returned to the web-server pods automatically.

 All paths return a 302 redirect to /, which serves the maintenance HTML page with a 30-second auto-refresh.